Above/ An Agile board, the core of the JIRA product

 The below example, showing how a board can be filtered by assignee, is a good demonstration of how visual decisions needed to be made in code rather than from static design files.

 New functionality was introduced where it made sense, and usually in response to a shift in user expectations.
 The ability to add tasks directly within a column — something that’s possible in Asana, Trello and the likes — was an example of such functionality.
-Prototyping was important to determine the ideal placement of text, and how animation could indicate success without being too over-the-top (when adding multiple in quick succession).
+Prototyping was important to determine the ideal placement of text (notice how the word ‘Create’ and the text cursor are aligned) and how animation could indicate success without being too over-the-top (when adding multiple in quick succession).

 With any pattern library, it’s important to sweat the details — they’re the difference between a collection of building blocks, and a polished interface.
 JIRA using ADG 3 was no exception.
 Special attention was spent on the details that usually get forgotten, like how shadows interact with the content beneath them, and the alignment and relationship of content.